dpbench/dpbench/tools/README.md

 certain CPUs.

+## Reporting (graphs)

+Please see the [reporting subdirectory](reporting/) to find some pre-packaged graph suites.

+Reporting is extremely important as it allows to visually spot something that does not work as it should.
+Any single test should be graphed, this is a time saver as it allows to immediately fix an issue and restart it instead of executing hundreds of tests on an incorrect setup and having to redo them all.

+Different tools provide different output formats and may need to be graphed differently.
+Plenty of utilities are suited to the task but usually what takes time is to adapt the graphs to make them easily reproducible.

+The purpose of what is in the "reporting" directory is to provide quickly reproducible graphs for various tools' outputs, and to make them easily adaptable to different needs.

+Among the well-known utilities, [gnuplot](http://www.gnuplot.info/) is indisputably the most versatile and most widely used one as virtually every published scientific graph comes from it.
+It is packaged and available on all operating systems with multiple output drivers including SVG and PNG, and is easy to tailor for a wide spectrum of needs.
+It is not always easy to start with due to its rich feature set, thus some working scripts are provided for it in the [reporting/gunplot](reporting/gnuplot) subdirectory, hoping that they can be used as-is and also serve as templates to write new ones.

+There is also a wide choice of dynamic graph tools which work in browsers.
+These can be convenient during the tests, to monitor that everything works as expected but many of them will make automation complicated, especially when it comes to assembling multiple metrics.

 ## Links to various clients:

 | Name | License | HTTP | SSL | Ramp-up/Stop | Stop on | Rate limiting | Periodic reports | Stats | Notes |